 Middleware is software that can be tacked onto a game engine to improve its functionality in some specific way.

 6. New Niche AI Services Emerge

-Search growth for OpenAI since 2017.
+Search growth for OpenAI has doubled since 2017.

 GPT-3 can code based on natural language input.